Goch-Lab/TXST_Microbial-Genomics_2026/exercises/CL2.md

 ls
 ```

 You should see a file that loos something like `slurm-XXXX.out`.
-Examine the content of the file using one or more of the commands you have learned before and make sure that you understand the content of the file.
+Examine the content of the file using one or more of the commands you have learned before and make sure that it all makes sense.

-It is also possible to cancel a running job by simply running:
+It is also possible to cancel a running job:

 ```bash
 scancel <XXXX>